Fire Department Safety Officers Association

 How does Fire Department Safety Officers Association spend its money?

 Fire Department Safety Officers Association directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Fire Department Safety Officers Association tax-deductible?